Set up Azure Data Explorer in the AppHost

 ```

-### Run Azure Data Explorer as an emulator
+## Run as emulator

 ```csharp title="C# — AppHost.cs"